-I am a Ph.D.
-Candidate in Political Science at the University of Pennsylvania.
-I specialize in international political economy, and my dissertation examines cross-national variation in anti-money laundering enforcement looking specifically at cryptocurrency.
+I earned a PhD in political science from the University of Pennsylvania.
+My dissertation examines cross-national variation in anti-money laundering enforcement looking specifically at cryptocurrency.
 My research has been supported by the University of Pennsylvania GAPSA Provost Fellowship for Innovation and the Christopher H. Browne Center for International Politics.

 Before beginning my doctorate, I earned a B.A. in International Studies with honors at the University of Alabama.
 I have lived and studied Arabic in Amman, Jordan and Meknes, Morocco as a Foreign Language and Area Studies Fellow and a Critical Language Scholarship recipient.
 I also lived and studied in Mannheim, Germany, in addition to interning at the U.S. Consulate General Frankfurt (Frankfurt, Germany) and working for two years as an executive project manager.

 1) How Strong Are Anti-Money Laundering Laws in Practice?
 Evidence from Cryptocurrency

 Although many countries have adopted strict anti-money laundering laws, data leaks and a growing number of major money laundering scandals call into question how effectively countries enforce these laws.
 I provide insight into cross-national variation in enforcement by studying the application of a new customer due diligence law, which requires cryptocurrency exchanges to screen customers for money laundering risk.
 I collect a new dataset of cryptocurrency trades from 60 exchanges and compare levels of suspicious activity across exchanges by measuring trade “bunching” below a 1,000 USD/EUR threshold that requires customer due diligence.
 My research shows that there is significant variation in how well countries enforce anti-money laundering laws, a finding that holds important implications for international efforts to combat money laundering.